CS529-NetApp-Internship/project_resources/docs/SwaggerUI_Research.md

 ## Overview

 [Swagger UI](https://swagger.io/resources/webinars/getting-started-with-swagger/) is an open source API visualizer, that lets you automatically generate interactive visual documentation from Open API specification.
+It is a collection of HTML, JavaScript, and CSS assets that dynamically generate documentation for applicable APIs.

 ## Available Features